Swan River Phase 1

 Phase 1 of the Swan River Restoration Project was awarded $135,000 through the Fishing Is Fun Program in 2012.
 Construction began in 2016 with the aim of restoring 3500 linear feet of the Swan River from the devastating impacts of dredge mining in the early 1900s.
 More than 2.5 miles of the Swan River was “turned upside down” by the dredge mining, covering the river channel with thousands of cubic yards of stone and cobble.
 Not surprisingly, natural resource and recreation values were wiped out and remained absent for more than a century.

 Once all phases of the multi-year project are complete, approximately 15 miles of the Swan River main channel and two tributaries will be reconnected.
 The project also includes riparian habitat restoration, access trails and public access throughout much of its length.
-Further details on the history and vision of the project are available at the Restore the Swan River website.
+For further details on the history and vision of the project, see the Summit County Swan River Restoration page.

 Colorado Parks and Wildlife is one of many partners in the project.
 Others include Summit County, the Town of Breckenridge Open Space and Trails Program, Trout Unlimited Gore Range Chapter, the Colorado Water Conservation Board, the US Forest Service, Blue River Watershed Council and many more.